Shantang3/ACE-CPT-Notes/Personal Notes/Chr14-15: Age, Musculoskeletal Issues.md

 ## Exercise and Youth

+In general: make it fun, apply ACE IFT, move in three planes of motion, inspire, and change it up.

 Understand the child and their interest and motivations; muscle-strengthening (build bone density) activities don't have to be structured, but can instead be incorporated into play and games.

 Children have different risk factors than adults: the epiphyseal plate, or growth plate, is a cartilaginous area of the bone that is not fully formed in youth - improper form, repetitive impact, and torque may increase the risk of injury.
 Never encourage children to perform single maximal lifts or sudden explosive movements.
 Overuse injuries and sports-related traumatic injuries occur due to an increase in "sport specialization" and year-round single-sport play.
 A PT must also remember the principles of periodization.